 INSTRUCTION.
 Not only is The Greenbrier an epic destination for testing your golf game, but its Golf Academy also offers clinics focused on personal attention and everyone's ultimate goal...shooting lower scores!
 The private facility is equipped with a 60,000-square-foot practice tee as well as chipping and putting practice greens.
 It’s led by one of West Virginia’s top instructors, Billy Winters, with the support of a dedicated staff of golf professionals.
 So whether it’s finding distance with your driver or perfecting the short putt, you can expect expert coaching and a renewed sense of the game.

 ACCOMMODATIONS.
 The added bonus of golf at The Greenbrier is a night’s stay at the resort.
 The Greenbrier’s 710 guest rooms, suites, cottages and estate homes are the epitome of luxury accommodations.
-If it’s the family, a stay in the hotel, built in 1913, makes it easy to access all the kid-friendly amenities.
+If the family is joining you, a stay in the main hotel makes it easy to access all the kid-friendly amenities.
 For a larger golfing group, an estate home or one of the resort’s historic cottages provides options for entertaining and socializing.

 DINING.
-With a world-renowned culinary program, your golf group won’t want to miss dining at America’s Resort, either.
+With a world-renowned culinary program, your golf group won’t want to miss dining at America’s Resort.
 Watch the sunset over The Old White TPC at Sam Snead’s at The Golf Club, decorated with memorabilia from one of the game’s biggest legends.

 Order steak done to perfection at Prime 44 West, named for West Virginia native and NBA legend, Jerry West.
 Or make reservations at the Main Dining Room, which has been serving breakfast and dinner in grand style for more than 100 years.